-The Equity Shares of our Company offered through the Red Herring Prospectus and this Prospectus are proposed to be listed on the EMERGE Platform of National Stock Exchange of India Limited ("NSE EMERGE"), in terms of the Chapter IX of the SEBI (ICDR) Regulations, 2018 as amended from time to time.
-Our Company has received an approval letter dated 28 January 2025 from National Stock Exchange of India ("NSE") for using its name in the Red Herring Prospectus for listing of our shares on the EMERGE Platform of National Stock Exchange of India Limited ("NSE EMERGE").
+The Equity Shares of our Company offered through this Red Herring Prospectus are proposed to be listed on the EMERGE Platform of National Stock Exchange of India Limited ("NSE EMERGE"), in terms of the Chapter IX of the SEBI (ICDR) Regulations, 2018 as amended from time to time.
+Our Company has received an approval letter dated 28 January 2025 from National Stock Exchange of India ("NSE") for using its name in the Red Herring Prospectus for listing of our shares on the EMERGE Platform of National Stock Exchange of India ("NSE").
 For the purpose of this Issue, National Stock Exchange of India Limited ("NSE") shall be the Designated Stock Exchange.
-A copy of this Prospectus shall be filed with the RoC in accordance with Sections 26(4) and 32 of the Companies Act, 2013.
-For details of the material contracts and documents available for inspection from the date of the Red Herring Prospectus until the Bid/Offer Closing Date, see "Material Contracts and Documents for Inspection" on page 372
+A copy of this Red Herring Prospectus and the Prospectus shall be filed with the RoC in accordance with Sections 26(4) and 32 of the Companies Act, 2013.
+For details of the material contracts and documents available for inspection from the date of this Red Herring Prospectus until the Bid/Offer Closing Date, see "Material Contracts and Documents for Inspection" on page 329